lucamaf/edge-greengrass/README.md

 To run the container and connect it to AWS you would need an AWS account with permissions to provision the AWS IoT and IAM resources for a Greengrass core device.
 You can use long-term or temporary credentials for IAM.

-1. create a folder where the container can access to the credentials
+1. First of all create a folder where the container can access the credentials

    `$ mkdir ./aws`
-2. create a credentials file
+2. Create a credentials file

     `$ vi ./aws/credentials`

-3. add your credentials
+3. Add your own credentials
     ```
     [default]
     aws_access_key_id = EXAMPLE